corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 #### Example

-An example configuration for a Network Map service using a Microsoft SQL Service database, configured to run the migrations on startup is:
+An example configuration for a Network Map Service using a Microsoft SQL Service database, configured to run the migrations on startup is:

 ```guess